FYI Course Descriptions

 Addresses the mechanics and expressive potential of drawing.
 Traditional illusionist drawing techniques will be combined with exercises that facilitate personal expression and subjective response.
 In exploring the relationship among seeing, thinking and making, the beginning student will acquire fundamental skills in image making and insight into the creative process in general.
 Each faculty member will bring his/her unique perspective and personal studio practices to bear in the teaching of this course.
 Fulfills the Aesthetic Perspective.

-BIOL 101 - DISC: INTRO TO BIOLOGY I
+BIOL 101 - Introduction to Biology I

 This course provides an introduction to biology appropriate for those interested in general biology, genetics, and cellular-level biology, or who are contemplating a career in the health sciences.
 It is designed with three general goals in mind: (1) to provide students with an understanding of the unifying themes in modern biology, (2) to introduce students to the diversity of life forms at all levels of organization, and (3) to illustrate the methods and modes of scientific inquiry in the biological sciences.
 Students are introduced to principles of evolution and genetics.
 Fulfills the Science Perspective.